Los Fresnos, Webb County, Texas

 Los Fresnos is a census-designated place (CDP) in Webb County, Texas, United States.
-This was a new CDP for the 2010 census with a population of 67.
+This was a new CDP for the 2010 census, with a population of 67.

 Geography

 Los Fresnos is located at 27°37′1″N 99°12′29″W (27.616942, -99.207979).
 The CDP has a total area of 0.2 sqmi, all land.

+Demographics

+Los Fresnos first appeared as a census designated place in the 2010 U.S. census.

+2020 census

 Education

 Residents are in the United Independent School District.
 Zoned schools include: Dr. Henry Cuellar Elementary School, Antonio Gonzalez Middle School, and United South High School.

 The designated community college for Webb County is Laredo Community College.